OpenBlockMesh/OBM-Fabric-GKE-HL-v0.5/README.md

 **Installation**

-Clone the OBM-Fabric project to the system running kubectl.
+Go to the system running gcloud and kubectl and clone the OBM-Fabric project.

 ```
 git clone https://github.com/OpenBlockMesh/OBM-Fabric.git